lsprangers/lsprangers.github.io/docs/architecture_components/databases & storage/NoSQL/DYNAMO.md

 # DyanmoDB
 Dynamo DB is a serverless NoSQL Database for AWS, and is their defacto NoSQL solution

-We use partition keys / primary keys to help it scale out and shard data, similar to what we showed in our [Distributed KV Store](/docs/architecture_components/typical_reusable_resources/typical_distributed_kv_store/index.md)
+you use partition keys / primary keys to help it scale out and shard data, similar to what you showed in our [Distributed KV Store](/docs/architecture_components/typical_reusable_resources/typical_distributed_kv_store/index.md)

 Each value in this key-value database it simply an ***Item***, where the Item is usually a JSON object, and each Item can have many Attributes